ferdelcorro/venom-challenge/README.md

 ### How to run tests?

-To run tests you need to create a a virtual env and initialized it
+To run tests you need to run

 ```
-$ virtualenv venv
-$ source venv/bin/activate
-$ pip install -r requirements
-$ python manage.py test
+$ docker-compose exec web python manage.py test
 ```

 If you want to run the uploaded docker's image then you need to change the `docker-compose.yml` in and replace